MarkGardnerUSyd/packaging_demo/docsrc/uploading.md

 You could now create a new environment, pip install your package, and see if it works!!

+Note: you may need to create a token for your account and upload the package using your created token.
+Details can be found here: https://pypi.org/help/#apitoken

 ## uploading future versions

 Releases are categorised by their version number (in our case, defined inside ```MyPackage / __init__.py```).
 PyPi will not let you overwrite a release, which means if you try and reupload without incrementing the version number, it will throw an error.